efugier/CLisp-Cheat-Sheet/README.md

 # CLisp_Cheat_Sheet
-A cheat sheet for the Common Lisp basics & synthax in the form of a `.lisp` file of explained examples.
+A cheat sheet providing Common Lisp basics & synthax in the form of a `.lisp` file made of explained examples.